deakinshaun/VersatileController/README.md

 By default, the project builds the version that uses ARCore and ARFoundation to provide rotational and positional tracking (a 6 DoF controller).

 If your device does not support this, you can still use the 3 DoF rotational tracking.
+In particular, to build the WebGL version you do need to switch to 3 DoF.
 Changes required include:
 - Disable ARCore under the project settings (XR Plug-in Management).
 - Edit the VersatileControllerPrefab under the VersatileControllerAndroid/Prefabs/Resources folder in the Assets.
 Disable the UseAR checkbox.

 A relatively recent apk is included in the repository, so you can install this directly to your phone without needing to build the controller application.

+A WebGL version can be accessed at: https://rawcdn.githack.com/deakinshaun/VersatileController/main/WebController/index.html

 Acknowledgements
 ================